iMoonLab/Hypergraph-DB/README.md

 ## :dart: About ##

-Hyper-DB is a lightweight, flexible, and Python-based database designed to model and manage **hypergraphs**—a generalized graph structure where edges (hyperedges) can connect any number of vertices.
-This makes Hyper-DB an ideal solution for representing complex relationships between entities in various domains, such as knowledge graphs, social networks, and scientific data modeling.
+Hypergraph-DB is a lightweight, flexible, and Python-based database designed to model and manage **hypergraphs**—a generalized graph structure where edges (hyperedges) can connect any number of vertices.
+This makes Hypergraph-DB an ideal solution for representing complex relationships between entities in various domains, such as knowledge graphs, social networks, and scientific data modeling.

-Hyper-DB provides a high-level abstraction for working with vertices and hyperedges, making it easy to add, update, query, and manage hypergraph data.
-With built-in support for persistence, caching, and efficient operations, Hyper-DB simplifies the management of hypergraph data structures.
+Hypergraph-DB provides a high-level abstraction for working with vertices and hyperedges, making it easy to add, update, query, and manage hypergraph data.
+With built-in support for persistence, caching, and efficient operations, Hypergraph-DB simplifies the management of hypergraph data structures.

 ---